Pay Off Mortgage Early or Invest? Math by Rate [2026]

 - 5% mortgage: mild tilt to invest.
 After tax benefits (if you itemize), effective rate is ~3.7%.
 Stocks still likely win but smaller gap.

 - 6.5% mortgage (typical 2024-2025): close call.
 Split between both.
+Use the mortgage payoff calculator to see exact dollars and years saved from extra payments.

 - 7.5%+ mortgage: pay off wins.
 Equity market expected return is 7-10% before taxes on gains — the risk-adjusted math favors payoff.
+Or consider a refinance calculator check first if rates have dropped.

 What the math doesn't capture